The De Luxe Show: History

 In late spring 1971, businessman and philanthropist John de Menil approached New York-based artist and curator Peter Bradley to organize an exhibition in Houston of art by Black artists after a series of high-profile controversies surrounding shows of Black art in both Houston and New York.
-Earlier in the year, the Menil Foundation - de Menil's arts foundation that would eventually form the Menil Collection - had sponsored a show at Rice University's Institute for the Arts organized by white artist Larry Rivers that was poorly received by critics, activists, and community members.
-The show, Some American History, ran from February through April 1971 and featured works by Rivers and six Black artists that largely focused on slavery and violence against African-Americans.
-The Black artists whose work was featured - Ellsworth Ausby, Frank Bowling, painter/sculptor Daniel LaRue Johnson, William T. Williams, and Joe Overstreet, along with Bradley - were unhappy with their role in the exhibition, and the show was criticized for being overly focused on Rivers' work and perspective as a white man making art about the African-American experience.
+Earlier in the year, the Menil Foundation - de Menil's arts foundation that would eventually form the Menil Collection - had sponsored a show at Rice University's Institute for the Arts organized by Jewish artist Larry Rivers that was poorly received by critics, activists, and community members.
+The show, Some American History, ran from February through April 1971 and featured works by Rivers and six Black artists that largely focused on slavery and violence against African Americans.
+The Black artists whose work was featured - Ellsworth Ausby, Frank Bowling, Daniel LaRue Johnson, William T. Williams, and Joe Overstreet, along with Bradley - were unhappy with their role in the exhibition, and the show was criticized for being overly focused on Rivers' work and perspective as a white man making art about the African-American experience.

 Prior to the Houston controversy, Black artists in New York held several protests focused on representation in museum exhibitions.
 The Black Emergency Cultural Coalition (BECC) organized the Harlem on My Mind protest in 1969 over a Metropolitan Museum of Art exhibition focused on Harlem that featured no art by Black artists.
 BECC then called for a boycott in early 1971 of the Whitney Museum of American Art's exhibition Contemporary Black Artists in America after disputes over the museum's decision not to include a Black curator or significantly market the show.
 24 of the 78 artists in the exhibition pulled out before it opened or had their work removed during its run.
 Bradley himself refused to participate in the Whitney exhibition.

 De Menil told Bradley following Some American History that he wanted to host an exhibition that allowed Black artists to represent themselves on their own terms.
 Bradley responded by emphasizing the importance of integrating art exhibitions and did not agree to organize an exhibition until the decision was made to include both white and Black artists.